 It’s the right question to ask, as more organizations are becoming aware of this security gap – but the answer looks different than expected.
-As we will explain below, securing databases is less about delegating responsibility (though that’s still important) and much more about planning and execution across multiple teams.
+As we will explain below, database security is less about delegating responsibility (though that’s still important) and much more about planning and execution across multiple teams.
 First, let’s look at why database security doesn’t have a clear owner already.

 A Brief History of Database Security